 Looking for the slickest shifting and widest gear range?
-Here's our guide to the best mountain bike groupsets and drivetrains from SRAM and Shimano on the market right now.
+Here's our guide to the best mountain bike drivetrains and groupsets from SRAM, Shimano and others.

 Shimano’s unsung hero groupset delivers so much bang for buck it’s all we really need on a mountain bike.
 12-speed with a single-ring crank, wide-range 10-51t cassette and low-profile Shadow mech with switchable clutch, it’s got all the basics covered.
 Fit and finish is up to Shimano’s usual high standards and ergonomic controls ensure the right ratio is always at your fingertips.

 Quality shifting, security and styling at a reasonable price

 Cassette range: 10 – 52t | Single/double?
 Single | Speed: 12spd

 Reasons to buy: Great wide gear range, smooth shifting, good looks

 Reasons to avoid: None we can think of

 Smooth pedalling, positive shifting and the best chain security marks the latest SRAM GX Eagle out as the best real world groupset in the SRAM range.
 SRAM’s new finish and refined features have elevated this workhorse drivetrain to new altitudes, while the broader wingspan of the Eagle cassette lets you soar with less effort.

 11-speed groupset that’s one of our all-time favourites